-Immunisation services are provided by Council and the medical centre for all of the community according to the National Health and Medical Research Council (NHMRC) guidelines.
+Immunisation services are provided by Council and the Korumburra Medical Centre for all of the community according to the National Health and Medical Research Council (NHMRC) guidelines.
 Council provides immunisation services in the current Korumburra meeting rooms located on the corner of King and Commercial Streets on the first Wednesday of each month.
 This service is for children aged 2 months to 4 years and adults.
 Secondary school immunisations are provided at the Korumburra Secondary School annually.
-The Council immunisation team also provides education to the community.
+The Council immunisation team also provides education to the community about current immunisation priorities.
+Immunisation services are mostly provided by the Department of Health with community education an additional service supported by Council.

-9.1.3 Maternal and Child Health
+Maternal and Child Health

-Maternal and Child Health Service is provided at the Korumburra Community Health Centre located in the Korumburra Hospital grounds.
+A Maternal and Child Health Service is provided at the Korumburra Community Health Centre located in the Korumburra Hospital grounds.
 The service is provided Wednesday and Friday 8.30 - 4.30 and alternate Thursdays 8.30 - 4.30.
 An Enhanced Maternal and Child Health Program is available via referral from the Maternal and Child Health nurse.
 Families most likely to benefit from this program are mothers with post-natal depression, significant parent/infant bonding issues, teenage parents, mothers with physical or intellectual disabilities, families with multiple births or other special needs.